 “Washington has become so dysfunctional that we’ve got to start focusing on the incremental progress we can make,” Cantor said.
 “Both sides have their desire to do big, bold things.
 The problem is they are just vastly different.
 If nothing else, we should certainly focus on trying to put some things on the board, stop magnifying the differences and try to focus on the commonality.”

-Before a Cabinet meeting, President Obama said he was ready to sign the legislation and called for an up or down vote on the package.
-However, White House spokesman Jay Carney said at a press briefing that the president would sign individual portions of the jobs bill if that was the only way it would pass.
+Before a Cabinet meeting President Obama said he was ready to sign the legislation and called for an up or down vote on the package.
+However, at a press briefing White House spokesperson Jay Carney said the president would sign individual portions of the jobs bill if that was the only way it would pass.

-Late Monday afternoon the president submitted the three free trade agreements for congressional approval, a much awaited move that could lead to rare bipartisan agreement.
+Late Monday afternoon the president submitted the three free trade agreements for congressional approval, a much awaited move that could be lead to a rare bipartisan agreement.

 Earlier in the day, House Republican leaders issued a letter to the president outlining their jobs creation package and asked him to consider two regulatory measures—the EPA Regulatory Relief Act and the Cement Sector Regulatory Relief Act—that the House will vote on this week.
 They said there are a few elements in the president’s proposal that represent areas of common ground but at the heart of it, they wouldn’t support it.

 “There are excessive government regulations that unnecessarily increase costs for consumers and small businesses, and make it harder for our economy to create jobs,” they wrote.
 “It is our hope that in the spirit of putting country before party, you will call on the Senate to follow the House in passing these measures, and commit to signing them into law, should they reach your desk.”